The opportunity that's slipping away while you're building your career

 For the first time, I felt like I was leading instead of reacting.

 And the best part?
 This isn't about perfection.
 My family isn't perfect.
 I'm not a perfect dad.
-But we're moving in the right direction.
-Consistently.
-Intentionally.
+But we're moving in the right direction and consistently making progress.
+Most importantly, we're enjoying the adventure, one step at a time.

 Your Turn